Niklink/bc-art/readme.md

 You'll need Python 3 to run `bc-art`.
 You can check if it's installed by running `python3 --version` or `python --version`.
 If you haven't got Python 3, you can download it from [python.org](https://www.python.org/downloads/) or your package manager.

+You will also need `curl`.
+You can check if it's installed by running `curl --version`.
+If you haven't got curl, you can download it from [curl.se](https://curl.se/download.html) or your package manager.

 Download the repository (click "Code" above, then "Download ZIP", or clone it with `git`).
 Then `cd` into the repository and run this:

 ```